nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ### py_3.a_terrain - Terrain rendering

-I've combined several techniques to render the ground plane with a 'height map' technique.
-I have also used 'bill-boards' in the geometry shader to create the flora; and have added the techniques to render a skybox to the scene.
+I've combined several techniques to render a ground plane with the 'height map' technique.
+I have also used 'bill-boards' in the geometry shader to create the flora; and have added the techniques to render a sky and clouds.

 ![Screenshots](./screenshots/mgl_ground3.png)